• Level 3

 Complex Care Course Benefits

-- Improved Care Skills: Gain the knowledge and skills to provide better care for people with complex health needs.
+• Better Care Skills: Learn how to care for people with complex health needs.

-- Personalised Training: Tailored to meet the specific needs of each caregiver and patient.
+• Tailored Training: The course is designed to meet the needs of each caregiver and patient.

-- Career Growth: Improve job satisfaction and open up opportunities for career advancement.
+• Career Progress: Improve job satisfaction and open up new career options.

-- Safety and Best Practices: Learn the safest ways to provide care and follow best practices.
+• Safe and Correct Care: Learn how to give care safely and follow best practices.

 The following people can benefit from complex care training: